Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 Once completed, we need to ensure no further bugs were created by our "fixing" the previous bug.

-Accomplish this by re-running the or by creating an identical snapshot and re-analyzing the original "ladder" again.
+To do this, re-run the code, or create an identical snapshot and re-analyze the original "ladder".